Alvaro-MannyGlz/Concurrent_HTTP_Server_HW4/README.md

 ## Required Questions

 #### 1. What is your strategy for identifying unique clients?
+The strategy for identifying a unique client application is to use the complete socket endpoint tuple: (Client IP Address, Client Port Number).

 #### 2. How do you prevent clients from opening additional connections once they have reached the maximum number?
+Prevention is enforced using thread-safe checks immediately after the connection is accepted and before allocating further resources

 #### 3. Report the times and speedup for concurrent fetch of the URLs in testcases 1 and 2 with the stock HTTP server.
+Wasn't able to successfully test the testcases

 #### 4. Report the times and speedup for concurrent fetch of the URLs in testcases 1 and 2 with your http_server_conc.
 Are these numbers the same as above?
 Why or why not?
+Wasn't able to successfully test the testcases